 Not long ago I heard a story at a board colleague’s retirement dinner that made me smile

-At the retirement dinner for a in late 1984 the staffs of both the National League of Women Voters and the National Football League were busy going about their respective businesses.
+At the retirement dinner in late 1984 the staffs of both the National League of Women Voters and the National Football League were busy going about their respective businesses.
 Unbeknownst to them, their worlds were about to collide.

 The League was hard at work getting agreement between the campaign staffs of Walter Mondale and Ronald Reagan on the particulars of the fall presidential debates, something which, I understand, is about as easy as negotiating a major trade agreement.
 At long last the dates were settled and the staff went about the process of notifying the media.
 Almost immediately the president of the League of Women Voters received a phone call from a senior executive with ABC television.